mediumTaj/watson-live-translation/Assets/Watson/README.md

     Assistant assistantService = new Assistant("2019-04-03");

     //  Wait for authorization token
-    while (!assistantService.Credentials.HasIamTokenData())
+    while (!assistantService.Authenticator.CanAuthenticate())
         yield return null;

     var listWorkspacesResult = assistantService.ListWorkspaces();
 }
 ```

 And that's it!

-If you're using more than one service at a time in your code and get two different `ibm-credentials.env` files, just put the contents together in one `ibm-credentials.env` file and the SDK will handle assigning credentials to their appropriate services.
+If you're using more than one service at a time in your code and get two different `ibm-credentials.env` files, just put the contents together in one `ibm-credentials.env` file and the SDK will handle assigning authenticator to their appropriate services.

 If you would like to configure the location/name of your credential file, you can set an environment variable called `IBM_CREDENTIALS_FILE`. **This will take precedence over the locations specified above.** Here's how you can do that: